List of Merlin characters: Anhora, Keeper of the Unicorns

 Anhora, Keeper of the Unicorns (portrayed by Frank Finlay) is the guardian of the unicorns.
-In the episode, "The Labyrinth of Gedref", after Arthur killed a unicorn while hunting, Anhora informed him that he had unleashed a curse upon Camelot that could not be lifted unless Arthur made amends.
+In the episode "The Labyrinth of Gedref," after Arthur kills a unicorn while hunting, Anhora informs him that he had unleashed a curse upon Camelot that could not be lifted unless Arthur makes amends.
 Anhora set a variety of 'tests' for the prince, the second of which Arthur failed when he 'killed' a thief for insulting his pride and honour.

 After seeing Arthur's despondency, Merlin sought out Anhora and asked him to give the prince a second chance.
 Anhora instructed Arthur to go to the Labyrinth of Gedref.
 Arthur did so, with Merlin following behind him in secret.
 Anhora took that opportunity to kidnap Merlin, making the warlock part of Arthur's final test.
 When Arthur drank from a goblet that he thought was filled with poison, Anhora stated that because Arthur had been willing to sacrifice himself for Merlin, the curse would be lifted.
-Anhora later stated that when Arthur showed true remorse for killing the unicorn, proving himself pure of heart, the unicorn that had been killed at the start of the episode was given the chance to live again.
+Anhora later stated that when Arthur showed true remorse for killing the unicorn, proving himself pure of heart, the unicorn killed at the start of the episode was given a chance to live again.